deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 #### Morning

 Marjorie, Calvin and Rebeca arrive at the safe house in New Jersey.
 They make themselves at home.
 Marjorie goes upstairs in her bedroom to unpack.
-She had smuggled a phone into the safe house and calls her mother, gets interrupted by Rebeca, who screams at her, breaks her phone and storms off
+She had smuggled a phone into the safe house and calls her mother, gets interrupted by Rebeca, who screams at her, grabs her phone and storms off.

 #### Noon